 If you have friends that have a Switch, definitely yes.
 If you have no friends at all, upgrade your PC.

 If you ever owned a Nintendo console or its clone, probably yes.
 Even just for nostalgia trips.

 If you play on PC and you don't fall into any of the categories mentioned above, probably no.

 If you don't have any other gaming hardware but you have a TV or a computer display, absolutely not.
 Get a PlayStation or an Xbox instead.

 If you have no better idea what to do with your money, get an iPhone or a mechanical wristwatch.

 Be aware that it's probably not a smart idea to buy a Switch until Nintendo releases Switch Pro.
 A lot of questions about fragmentation and compatibility are still open since the difference in specs will be huge.
 It's probably worth waiting until the current generation of Switch starts to be called last gen to pull a trigger.
 Or get a second-hand one from an unsatisfiable whiner like me.
-As of January 2022 there's still no information on anything called 'Switch Pro' and Nintendo released Switch version with OLED screen.
-Whether that is game-changing enough to justify an expense, I can't comment.
+As of January 2022 there's still no information on anything called 'Switch Pro'.
+Instead, Nintendo released Switch OLED.